dailystory/docs/articles/changelog/2020/april.md

 * bug with internal email check on trials
 * log sms clicks to sms click queue
 * bug generating internal lead id from base 64 encoded linkid
+* update to text message reports for delivered and clicks
+* bug when clicking on report for email in list

 ## April 2, 2020
 * support select name value pairs in web form designer v2